 This story began 32 years ago with the founding of the Multicultural Career Intern Program (MCIP) in 1979 by a team of educators led by CHEC’s founding and current principal, Maria Tukeva, an inductee of the DC Education Hall of Fame and the longest serving principal in the modern era of DC public school system.
 The founders boldly envisioned an innovative alternative school that would transform the challenging educational experiences of many poor minority and limited English speaking students in DC Public Schools into a more rigorous and comprehensive instructional program that would produce scholars and skilled workers for the future workforce.
 At the time, the disenfranchising practice of mislabeling limited English speaking students as Special Education students was prevalent.
 Recognizing this, Maria Tukeva found a remedy through a U.S. Department of Labor Career Intern Program grant in 1981.
 With funding support she quickly recruited forty students who had either dropped out or were on the verge of dropping out of school.
 Success and acclaim came quickly for MCIP’s novel approach of holding nontraditional students to even higher academic standards than their US born peers.
 For the next ten years Tukeva would simultaneously serve MCIP as executive director, principal, teacher, curriculum developer and fundraiser, while the school grew through three relocations and an enrollment increase from 40 to 680 students.

 In 1989 MCIP’s instructional component consolidated with Bell Career Development Center to become Bell Multicultural High School (BMHS), a fully accredited DC public school.
 The new school community inherited a hazardous and severely under equipped facility that was deemed by the Army Corps of Engineers to be the worst in the DCPS facilities inventory.
-After years of broken promises by a succession of Mayors and School Board members regarding the unmet need to improve the facilities, Tukeva and the MCIP Board did the unthinkable -
+After years of broken promises by a succession of Mayors and School Board members regarding the unmet need to improve the facilities, Tukeva and the MCIP Board did the unthinkable - they initiated a public/private partnership to build the first new school in DC in over a quarter century!

 In March 2001 Lois and Dick England launched the campaign for CHEC by issuing a $1 million challenge grant that required the MCIP Board to raise $3 million.
 In time, other distinguished D.C. residents and foundations including Calvin Cafritz of the Gwendolyn and Morris Cafritz Foundation and Anne Loeb Bronfman would step forward with their own generous $1 million donations.
 Over the next five years, other individuals and organizations would lend their support to the CHEC capital campaign.
 Not to be outdone, DC Public Schools committed $63 million to make CHEC a reality.
 These tremendous efforts are permanently memorialized through the named gifts bricks that adorn the entrance of the campus that opened in February, 2006.